cgbartnik/cgbartnik.github.io/_publications/2019-04-18-fmri_paper.md

 ---

 ## What we found
 Behavioral ratings revealed that people cluster environments into structured dimensions of action possibilities—roughly separating land-based, water-based, and climbing-related movements.
 Crucially, fMRI data showed that PPA and OPA encode these affordances automatically, even when participants were not explicitly thinking about actions.
-In the figure, this corresponds to the colored brain maps and bar plots demonstrating significant RSA correlations for affordances in PPA and OPA.
+In the figure, this corresponds to the brain maps showing the scene-selective voxels that correlate with the affordance representations.

-When we turned to AI models, the gap became clear.
-Classic convolutional networks aligned well with object-based information but poorly with action affordances.
-Vision transformers and multimodal models improved alignment somewhat, especially when trained with affordance labels or language embeddings, yet none fully captured the structure observed in human brains and behavior.
+Prior research claimed that CNNs learn affordance representations.
+But we find that classic convolutional networks aligned well with object-based information but poorly with action affordances.
+Vision transformers and multimodal models improved alignment somewhat, especially when trained with affordance labels or language embeddings, yet none fully captured the representational structure observed in human brains and behavior.
 The figure illustrates these comparisons, showing how DNNs and GPT-4 outputs correlate more strongly with object representations than with affordances.

 ---

 ## Why this matters
 These results demonstrate that the brain’s visual system represents not only *what* is in a scene but also *what can be done* within it.
-Affordance perception is a fundamental and automatic property of human vision that current AI models only approximate.
+Affordance perception is a fundamental and automatic property of human vision that current AI models can not really capture yet.
 By better understanding how the brain encodes action possibilities, we may find new pathways to develop AI systems that are more efficient, sustainable, and aligned with human ways of interacting with the world.

 ---